a-flyleaf/ygbtdm/scenes.md

 When Joce wakes up, her prize bottle's nearby, along with a note from the accountant; "Someone's looking out for you ;)," plus a request to meet her in her study.
 Joce leaves the bottle and decides to actually talk to people,both to get a sense of what happened and maybe make new allies.

 Two things quickly become apparent: first, Kay Lin is here (though she doesn't keep eye contact with Joce or vice versa; she talks halfheartedly to others, head down), and second, Joce's attempts at outreach are a self-fulfilling prophecy.
 While there are a few raised eyebrows (why *was* Kay Lin asking about her last night?
-Why's she acting funny now?), Joce mostly digs her own grave by not knowing how to approach people → noticing people are giving her weird looks → getting frustrated and agitated, which makes her act more obviously erratic and *definitely* puts people off.
+Why's she acting funny now?), Joce mostly digs her own grave by not knowing how to approach people → noticing people are giving her weird looks → getting frustrated, which makes her act more obviously erratic and *definitely* puts people off.

 After a couple rounds of this, Joce returns to the common area and sees Gary talking to Kay Lin.
 The latter is bruised where Joce hit her last night, and Gary looks sympathetic.
 Joce internally flips.
 At the first opportunity she tries to pull Gary aside; she confesses without prompting that she lashed out last night, but for wholly unrelated reasons, she thinks something's up with Kay Lin.
 She doesn't get further when she notices people eavesdropping, and walks off on the spot.